Who Is Meghan Markle?

 News soon leaked that the couple would not sign a prenuptial agreement before the big day, despite their hefty individual assets.
 Insiders pointed to the lack of prenup enforcement in U.K. courts, as well as Prince Harry's steadfast belief that the marriage would be a lasting one.

 In late March, it was reported that the duchess-to-be and her family would receive a specially designed coat of arms from Kensington Palace before the wedding.
 Markle's father, a U.S. citizen residing in Mexico, reportedly needed to prove one of his ancestors was a subject of the Crown in order to receive his gift.
 Markle's coat of arms was expected to be completed in time to feature on the souvenir program for the royal wedding, with elements from that design and Prince Harry's to be incorporated into the coats of their future children.

 On May 19, 2018, the couple married at St. George's Chapel at Windsor Castle.
-She wore a dress designed by Clare Waight Keller for Givenchy.
+The bride wore a dress designed by Clare Waight Keller for Givenchy.
 Shortly before the wedding, Queen Elizabeth conferred Meghan with the title of Meghan, Her Royal Highness the Duchess of Sussex.

-On October 15, 2018, Markle and Prince Harry announced that they're expecting their first child in Spring 2019.
+On October 15, 2018, Markle and Prince Harry announced that they were expecting their first child in spring 2019.
 "Their Royal Highnesses have appreciated all of the support they have received from people around the world since their wedding in May and are delighted to be able to share this happy news with the public," Kensington Palace said in a statement.